 While not readily available, the good thing about this oil is that it offers an extremely high SPF protection, between 30 and 50.
 It contains vitamins A and E, which keep skin young and reduce inflammation.

 It is thick in consistency and does not need to be mixed with anything else.
-The down side is that it doesn’t smell like fruit, but rather has a strong, mildly unpleasant odor for sensitive noses.
+The downside is that it doesn’t smell like fruit, but rather has a strong, mildly unpleasant odor for sensitive noses.
 But the good news is that it goes away within an hour!

 Soy seed oil

-And if that weren’t enough, it also works wonders on the hair and scalp.
+And as if that weren’t enough, it also works wonders on the hair and scalp.
 And you don’t need to go get it, because you already have it in your kitchen!

 This oil is rich in vitamin E and minerals, including potassium and phosphorus.
 It is the excellent homemade sunscreen for Australian beaches.
 Macadamia essential oil can be found in whole food stores.

-Other oils used as natural sunscreen
+Other oils used as a natural sunscreen

 To finish this list, here are a few more options for protecting yourself from the sun: